-TOPIC: Retrieval practice: Take 15 minutes to write everything that you can remember from today's lesson.
+TOPIC: TOPIC: Retrieval practice: Take 15 minutes to write everything that you can remember from today's lesson.
 What were the key ideas?
-What are some examples?
-Go back to your notes to find out what you have remembered and what you forgot.
-Focusing on the material you forgot write 5 questions to test your memory of today's lesson.
-Try to make these how and why questions that require elaboration rather than one word answers.
-You are going to come back to these later.
-How does today's lesson relate to the following concepts?
+What are some examples? the material y ur notes to find out what you have remembered and what you forgot.
+Focusing on ou forgot write 5 questions to test your memory of today's lesson.
+Try to make these questions that require elaboration rather than one word answers.
+You are going to these later.
+APPLY How does today's lesson relate to the following concepts?